gdelazzari/tech_api/README.md

 future, so you may already start developing something with it.
 The main things left to do are just to ensure better stability and reliability.

+## Demo/example mod
+You can check out the [tech_api_demo](https://github.com/gdelazzari/tech_api_demo) mod to play around with the API and see how to actually implement something.
+This may be your best way to learn how to use it until a tutorial is ready.

 ## Current state (TODO list)
 + [x] API skeleton and basic structure
 + [x] Documentation setup (LDoc)